Get in Touch

 • Runlevel management examples

-• Default parameters for init scripts
+• Default parameters for each init script

-• The hostname
+• Managing the hostname

 • System messages